- The main ERP solutions vary depending on the size, sector and needs of the company.

 How much does it cost to implement an ERP?
 (And how to calculate ROI)

-The price of an ERP varies greatly depending on the system, the number of users, the modules purchased, support, infrastructure, and required customizations.
-Solutions range from less than €20 per user per month (for example, Holded or Odoo Community) to systems that can require initial investments of tens of thousands of euros, such as SAP, Oracle, or Ekon.
+The price of an ERP system varies greatly depending on the system, the number of users, the modules included, support, infrastructure, and required customizations.
+Solutions range from less than €20 per user per month (for example, Holded or Odoo Community) to systems that can involve initial investments of tens of thousands of euros, as is the case with SAP, Oracle, or Ekon.

 It's essential to analyze the total cost of ownership (TCO): licensing, maintenance, support, implementation, training, and future expansions.
 In any case, a good ERP system will benefit in the medium term thanks to time savings, error reduction, and improved productivity.